ketka82uk/Tic-Tac-Dino/README.md

 ~~~

 ### Winning a board
 Ah, the win conditions...
-I hadn't quite grabbed the concept of DRY by this point, so most of the code is pretty WET (Wandering Elongated Trash), but again, it works.
+I hadn't quite grabbed the concept of DRY by this point, so most of the code is pretty...um... wet, but again, it works.
 Each time a marker is placed, the code checks if a win condition has been met - i.e has the player placed three bones/leaves in a row?
 If a win condition is met then that smallBoard is taken out of play and a sticker div placed over it to show the winner.

 <img src="Screenshots/smallBoard-winner.png"/>